mesosphere/traefik-forward-auth/README.md

 - Returns 401 rather than redirect to OIDC Login if an unauthenticated request is not for HTML (e.g. AJAX calls, images).
 - Sends a username cookie as well
 - If `auth-host` is set and `cookie-domains` is not set, traefik-forward-auth will redirect any requests using other hostnames to `auth-host`.
 Set `auth-host` to the OIDC redirect host to ensure that use of the IP or other DNS names will be redirected and get a suitable cookie.
+- Added a logout-redirect endpoint like in [`thomseddon/traefik-forward-auth`](https://github.com/thomseddon/traefik-forward-auth)

 ## Upgrading from 2.x version to 3.0 (Breaking Changes):